helado12/anim/readme.md

-# A birthday animation site to wish someone happy birthday or send as a gift 🎁
+# An animation page to wish someone happy birthday or send as a gift 🎁

 It's cool & sweet.
 It is reponsive and optimized for mobile devices.